Note Guidelines¶

 Scope and Contents¶

-Component-level: Series-level optimal, lower-level optional/generally unused
+DACS: 3.1 Resource-level: Required Component-level: Series-level optimal, lower-level optional/generally unused

 Content Guidelines

 The collection-level Scope and Contents note should describe the collection as a whole.
-Scope and Contents notes at lower levels, such as at the series level, should describe that particular aggregate in greater detail.
+Scope and Contents notes at lower levels, such as at the series or file level, should describe that particular aggregate in greater detail.

 Examples